 Origin - Plantations : South of Cambodia

-"The long pepper pearls of Kâmpôt will seduce you for their frank notes of ripe fruit and cocoa"
+"The long pepper pearls of Kâmpôt will seduce you with their frank notes of ripe fruit and cocoa."

 Warning: Last items in stock!

-This plant particularly appreciates soils rich in minerals and sufficiently aerated to allow optimal drainage.
+This plant particularly appreciates mineral-rich soils that are sufficiently aerated to allow optimal drainage.

-The picking is carried out according to methods that respect nature, manually and very methodically in order to pick only kittens at sufficient maturity to deliver the expected aromatic notes.
+Harvesting is done according to methods that respect nature, manually and very methodically, in order to pick only kittens that are sufficiently mature to deliver the expected aromatic notes.

 Did you know that?
 The only pepper to benefit from a PGI (Protected Geographical Indication), Poivre de Kâmpôt, whether round or long, must comply with precise specifications to preserve this precious sesame (obtained in particular with the collaboration of French Espelette chilli pepper producers!).
 To keep this label, it is necessary to respect a space of 1.80 m between each pepper plant, to use exclusively natural fertilizers and to use cuttings from the KPPA (Kampot Pepper Promotion Association).

-This is followed by a period of drying in the sun, the details of which are kept secret by the twenty or so Cambodian families who cultivate this rather rare species.
+A period of drying in the sun followed, the details of which are kept secret by the twenty or so Cambodian families who cultivate this rather rare species.

 Like all long peppers, it is easy to imagine that it is necessary to turn the kittens over regularly so that they dry evenly to deliver the best of their flavour without a residual hint of moisture bringing the slightest mould that would cause the kitten to be rejected outright at the next stage.

-After drying comes the sorting, the grading, the additional selection which makes this pepper exceptional, so much attention has been paid to it.
+After the drying comes the sorting, the grading, the additional selection which makes this pepper so exceptional, so much attention has been paid to it.

-A peppercorn is actually a peppercorn that has been deseeded.
+A pepper bead is in fact a grain of pepper that has been deseeded.
 These are the small seeds found in the heart of the peppercorn.
-They are harvested by kneading long pepper and then dried in the sun.
+They are harvested by kneading the long pepper and then dried in the sun.

 The first traces of Kâmpôt Long Pepper can be found in the initial written transcriptions of Ayurveda.
 Concerning its region of origin, it turns out that this pepper would have been imported into the Kampot region by Chinese immigrants from the island of Hainan.
 The trace of this importation is notably found in the account of a famous Chinese diplomat who visited the Khmer empire at the end of the 13th century: Zhou Daguan.

-One could describe this spice as a true survivor of the economic and human battles fought by the men who wished to exploit it exclusively.
-Thus, in the 19th century, all pepper plants were burned by the Sultan of Aceh, who refused to allow the Dutch colonists to take them over.
+This spice could be described as a true survivor of the economic and human battles fought by the men who wished to exploit it exclusively.
+Thus, in the 19th century, all pepper producers were burned by the Sultan of Aceh, who refused to allow the Dutch colonists to take it over.
 In the end, it was the Dutch settlers who restored this marvellous spice.

-A dozen years ago, a group of lovers of this pepper, with the support of French Piment d'Espelette producers, took the necessary steps to have it granted a PGI.
+A dozen years ago, a group of lovers of this pepper, with the support of French producers of Piment d'Espelette, took the necessary steps for it to benefit from a PGI.
 The time has come for this exceptional pepper to regain its letters of nobility.

 Although it almost disappeared, Kâmpôt red pepper is now a rare variety of pepper protected by a PGI.